riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 There is one final wrinkle - exceptional pipeline behavior.
-While each branch contains a snapshot of the :term:`GHR<Global History Register (GHR)>` , any instruction can potential throw an exception that will cause a :term:`Front-end` redirect.
+While each branch contains a snapshot of the :term:`GHR<Global History Register (GHR)>` , any instruction can potentially throw an exception that will cause a :term:`Front-end` redirect.
 Such an event will cause the :term:`GHR<Global History Register (GHR)>` to become corrupted.
 For exceptions, this may seem acceptable - exceptions should be rare and the trap handlers will cause a pollution of the :term:`GHR<Global History Register (GHR)>`